-Once you reset your account, you will lose access to all the funds associated with it, including funds in your Nash wallet, the Nash Channels and NEX stakes.
+Once you reset your account, you will lose access to all the funds associated with it, including funds in your personal wallet, the trading wallet and NEX stakes.

 If you still have your twelve secret words and would like to change your password, click “Forgotten password?” on the sign-in screen and request a reset link via email.